AllenNeuralDynamics/log-utils-example/README.md

 - log structure
 - where logs go

-This proposed log-util solution uses [**loguru**](https://loguru.readthedocs.io/en/stable/overview.html) the primary logging library and then provides the following as utility:
+This proposed log-util solution uses [**loguru**](https://loguru.readthedocs.io/en/stable/overview.html) as the primary logging library and then provides the following as utility:

 - Configuration helper method
 - Example log structures (in the form of pydantic models that can be imported)